rolling-sagas/rs-doc/monetization/README.md

 # Monetization Strategy

 ## Overview
-These files shows a research on the monetization strategies of AI-assisted writing platforms, and RS' monetization stragey which refers to those existing platforms.
+These files shows a research on the monetization strategies of AI-assisted story creation platforms, and RS' monetization stragey which refers to those existing platforms.

 ## Research
-List (Click to find details):
+**AI Story Creation Platforms (Click to find details):**
 - [AI Dungeon (mainly)](ai-dungeon/ai-dungeon.md)
 - [NovelAI](novelai/novelai.md)
 - [DreamGen](dreamgen/dreamgen.md)

-To sum up, main subscribed services of competitors are:
+To sum up, main subscribed services of them are:
 1. access to more text and image AI models
 2. longer token length
 3. more AI generation uses
-4. more advanced memory functions (AI Dungeon tobe specific)
+4. more advanced memory functions (AI Dungeon to be specific)

-But the exact ways how they provide these services are different.
+But how they provide these services are different.
 I left comments below.

 | Product      | Subscription Tier | Monthly Price | Features                                                                                         | Comments                                  |
 |--------------|-------------------|---------------|-------------------------------------------------------------------------------------------------|-------------------------------------------|